-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - o The check-in isn't related to an office visit in the past 7 days and - o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - o The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors via phone, internet, or electronic health record if you are not a new patient - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+What you must pay when you Services that are covered for you get these services Personal Emergency Response System \$0 copay for one personal Coverage of one personal emergency response system and monthly monitoring emergency response system and in the member's home when arranged by the Plan with our contracted vendor. monthly monitoring by a contracted vendor.
+The Personal Emergency Response System benefit provides an in-home device to notify appropriate personnel of an emergency (e.g., a fall).
+Please call Member Services for more information or to request the unit.
+Prior authorization and referral may be required.
+Physician/Practitioner services, including doctor's office visits \$0 copay for Medicare-covered Covered services include: PCP services.
+Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient \$0 copay for Medicare-covered department, or any other location physician specialist services.
+Consultation, diagnosis, and treatment by a specialist \$0 copav for other Medicare-Basic hearing and balance exams performed by your PCP OR specialist, if covered health care professional your doctor orders it to see if you need medical treatment services.
+Certain telehealth services, including: PCP services, individual sessions for Mental Health Specialty services and Psychiatric services, and other health Your coverage and cost-sharing care professional services, such as Nurse Practitioners, Clinical Nurse information for, dental services, Specialists, and Physician Assistants. hearing services, outpatient • You have the option of getting these services through an in-person visit diagnostic tests/radiology, or by telehealth.
+If you choose to get one of these services by telehealth, outpatient hospital, other you must use a network provider who offers the service by telehealth. outpatient services, vision, and Some telehealth services including consultation, diagnosis, and treatment by all Medicare-covered preventive a physician or practitioner, for patients in certain rural areas or other places services are described under approved by Medicare those items elsewhere in this Telehealth services for monthly end-stage renal disease-related visits for chart. home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or cooccurring mental health disorder, regardless of their location Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment